sufst/documentation/docs/source/git/guidelines.rst

 Having the Pull Request open **feel free to request review** by the Committee member responsible for the project you are working on.
 Each repository is set up in a way that it **requires an approved review** before a Pull Request can be merged.
 After requesting review and opening the PR, don't hesitate to message the Committe member or poke them on Team - Discord so they add merging your code into their agenda.

-If the reviewer of your Pull Requests requests code changes, you'll to push a new commit with these changes before they can go ahead with the merge.
+If the reviewer of your Pull Requests requests code changes, you'll need to push a new commit with these changes before they can go ahead with the merge.